jgater/gravedesk/README.md

 * allow use of mongodb on alternative ports/server via settings.js
 * better alert messages for administration registration & deletion and ticket views
 * better visual indicator for high status tickets, both in list and individual views
-* show attachments and notes on individual ticket view
+* allow private notes on individual ticket view
-* allow private internal notes to be added to individual tickets
 * allow non-admins to view their own tickets and status (Active Directory integration)
 * web-form for submission of tickets outside of email
 * markdown formatted FAQs on site
-* switch to now.js for ticket view/save instead of RESTful API
-* sort options on left toolbar in ticket table view to change sort column
+* add options on left toolbar in ticket table view to change sort column
 * tracking history of who's made what changes to what tickets - overall view, plus changelog on individual ticket.

 Done:
 =====

+* added email sending success alerts
+* store attachments in filesystem, link in tickets
 * change look from bootstrap basic view
 * show email history on individual ticket
 * add ability to send reply and automatic emails via smtp